FULL ELECTION RESULTS AVAILABLE HERE

 Spring Election Information

-The following is a provisional schedule for spring elections.
+The following is a schedule for spring elections.
 All dates are subject to change.
 Further information can be found in the guidelines above.

 Wednesday, March 28: Election Information Session (8:00pm, LC 102)